Donguri Ghibli Store Japan 1

 Since they sell the same products overall, we chose to list them indistinctively.
 An English list is available on Benelic’s official website and we have put up our own list by regions and cities as well as the map below to easily find a Donguri shop anywhere during your stay in Japan:

-Donguri shops are usually found in large shopping centers (floor indicated into brackets) or in shopping streets.
+Donguri shops are usually found in large shopping centers (floor indicated by brackets) or in shopping boulevards.
 When planning your itinerary make sure to visit at least one of them!

 Hokkaido